cdktf/cdktf-provider-azurerm/docs/dataAzurermOracleGiVersions.python.md

 - *Type:* str

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/azurerm/4.38.1/docs/data-sources/oracle_gi_versions#id DataAzurermOracleGiVersions#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/azurerm/4.39.0/docs/data-sources/oracle_gi_versions#id DataAzurermOracleGiVersions#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `shape`<sup>Optional</sup> <a name="shape" id="@cdktf/provider-azurerm.dataAzurermOracleGiVersions.DataAzurermOracleGiVersions.Initializer.parameter.shape"></a>

+- *Type:* str

+Filter the versions by system shape.
+Possible values are 'ExaDbXS', 'Exadata.X9M', and 'Exadata.X11M'.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/azurerm/4.39.0/docs/data-sources/oracle_gi_versions#shape DataAzurermOracleGiVersions#shape}

 ---